 • Adaptability

-Mechanical technicians require a high level of education in the engineering field.
-Most jobs require a degree in an engineering-related subject or training via an apprenticeship with relevant vocational qualifications.
+Mechanical technicians typically require a high level of education in engineering.
+Most jobs require a degree in an engineering-related field or apprenticeship training and relevant vocational qualifications.

 • School, college, university or training provider